fanquake/core-review/docker/README.md

 ```

 ### macOS SDK
-Cross compiling for macOS requires the macOSX10.11 SDK.
+Cross compiling for macOS requires the macOSX10.11 SDK and using the `debian9.dockerfile`.
-There are [notes in the bitcoin/bitcoin repo](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md#deterministic-macos-dmg-notes) about how to create it.
+There are [notes in the bitcoin/bitcoin repo](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md#deterministic-macos-dmg-notes) about how to create the SDK.

 You can copy it into a container with:
 ```bash